xiaotaichai/R_project/College_Outcome_Project/README.md

 # Goals:
 1. **Read the data into a language-native format.
 Properly treating NAs and other encoded variables.**

 2. **Assess the quality of the data.** This may include:
  a.
-Measuring fraction of missing values, or relationships among missing values and other columns
+Measuring fraction of missing values, or relationships among missing values and other columns.
  b.
-Calculating numeric quality scores for several metrics
+Calculating numeric quality scores for several metrics.

 3. **Recode any variables of interest.** For example:
  a.
-Create combined categories from several columns
+Create combined categories from several columns.
  b.
-Aggregate summary statistics from factor levels in several columns
+Aggregate summary statistics from factor levels in several columns.
  c.
-Normalize data between categories, where appropriate
+Normalize data between categories, where appropriate.

 4. **Identify and display any relationships of interest.**